chatbottech/chatbottech.github.io/_reviews/mobile-monkey.md

 --------------

 MobileMonkey has the following pricing structure:
- - Free for unlimited contacts but limited features
+ - Free for unlimited contacts but limited features.
+This is actually a very generous free tier as it does not require using the MobileMarketing branding, unlike other tools free tiers.
  - $49 a month: includes scheduled blasts, drip campaigns and bot analytics.
 It is likely that if you are serious about using bots for marketing you are going to want to use some of these